DataSF/draft-publishing-standards/canonical-lists/address-numbers.md

 > All primary entrances from the street to all buildings and all direct entrances from the street to separate tenant spaces or dwelling units shall be numbered

-* These street numbers are associated with a specific property entrance, in practice they are digitized [within the parcel](/canonical-lists/assessor-parcel-numbers-apn.md)

 ### Illustration

 ### Authority

 * The official street numbers are assigned by the [Department of Building Inspection](http://sfdbi.org/) Building Official prior to permits for new structures according to the procedure in [AB-035](http://library.amlegal.com/nxt/gateway.dll/California/sfbuilding/buildingcode2016edition/administrativebulletins?f=templates$fn=default.htm$3.0$vid=amlegal:sanfrancisco_ca$anc=JD_AB-035)

 ## Use